nuagenetworks/nuage-ospdirector/README.md

 The repository includes:

-1. tripleo: Heat-template changes required for OSP Director and Nuage integration

-2. puppet-neutron: Puppet-Neutron changes for Nuage integration

-3. puppet-nova: Puppet-Nova changes for Nuage integration
+1. generate-cms-id: CMS ID generation information by connecting to Nuage VSD

-4. image-patching: overcloud-full.qcow2 image patching resources
+2. image-patching: Information about patching the overcloud-full.qcow2 image

+3. tripleo-heat-templates-diff: Changes required in openstack-tripleo-heat-templates that are not available in OSP Director yet

-5. Wiki document: The details of integration, architecture and deployment steps can be found under this [wiki](https://github.com/nuagenetworks/nuage-ospdirector/wiki)
+4. Wiki document: The details of integration, architecture and deployment steps can be found under this [wiki](https://github.com/nuagenetworks/nuage-ospdirector/wiki/Nuage-OSP-Director-10-integration-with-ML2-for-Verizon)